NextCenturyCorporation/neon-dash/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Code scaffolding

+If you wish to create a new component, run `ng generate component <component-name>` to generate the appropriate files as a basis.
+You can also use `ng generate directive/pipe/service/route/class`.

 ## Pre-Commit Hooks